galaxyproject/galaxy-helm/README.md

 # Funding

-Most of this work, includng the Galaxy-Kubernetes integration, has been contributed to the community thanks to the funding of the European Comission (EC), through the PhenoMeNal H2020 Project, grant agreement number 654241.
+Most of this work, including the Galaxy-Kubernetes integration, has been contributed to the community thanks to the funding of the European Comission (EC), through the PhenoMeNal H2020 Project, grant agreement number 654241.